 RevPart, has created a scholarship for students pursuing STEM degrees.
 This scholarship will be open until December 31st, 2019.
-I was wondering what the process was to get this scholarship listed on your school’s scholarship page?
 I have included some information and the link about the scholarship below:

 - Name of the scholarship: RevPart’s 2020 Spring STEM Scholarship (2020 RevPart Spring STEM Scholarship)

 - Detailed description: RevPart is proud to support the next generation of science, technology, engineering, and math (STEM) students by providing a scholarship of $1,000 to a student demonstrating excellent promise in their area of study.
 As an innovator in the tech industry, we understand the importance of the STEM fields and wish to advocate for the industry’s future leaders by assisting their efforts towards a degree.
 Any student majoring in a STEM field that is attending an accredited college may apply.
 The 2020 scholarship winner will be awarded to an undergraduate or graduate student to be used towards their degree.
 RevPart will also be offering a book scholarship for the first and second runner-up.

 - Value of the scholarship: $1,000 (winner), $250 (2 runner ups)